citusdata/citus_docs/extra/write_throughput_benchmark.rst

 Install pgbench
 ~~~~~~~~~~~~~~~

 Once we create a new EC2 instance, we need to install pgbench on this instance.
-Please note that pgbench 9.5 will run across all Citus versions and that the instructions below assume that you have pgbench 9.5 installed.
+Please note that pgbench 9.5 will run across all Citus versions and that the instructions below assume that you're using pgbench 9.5.

 If you are running a **Debian** based system, simply type::